-Runoff that occurs in work areas will be collected by diversion structures that are directed to enclosed drainage systems and pumped into 55-gallon drums or temporary storage tanks.
+Runoff that occurs in work areas shall be collected by diversion structures that are directed to enclosed drainage systems and pumped into 55-gallon drums or temporary storage tanks.
 The collected runoff will be analyzed for disposal options.
-If analytical results are acceptable, URS will discharge the collected runoff to ground surface following approval by the Ohio EPA, USACE, OHARNG, and the RVAAP, subject to strict RVAAP discharge requirements.
+If analytical results are acceptable, Shaw will discharge the collected runoff to ground surface following approval by the Ohio EPA, USACE, OHARNG and the RVAAP in accordance with the Waste Management and Minimization Plan (WMMP; Shaw 2006) and subject to strict RVAAP discharge requirements.

-Diversion structures consisting of temporary earth dikes and/or drainage swales will be formed upgradient of construction areas where the volume of overland flow is such that it is necessary to divert flow around disturbed portions of the LLs.
-As a BMP, earthwork and other construction operations will be conducted in a manner to prevent muddy water, eroded materials and other undesirable constituents of project construction waters from being discharged through storm water runoff.
+Diversion structures consisting of temporary earth dikes and/or drainage swales shall be formed upgradient of construction areas where the volume of overland flow is such that it is necessary to divert flow around disturbed portions of the load lines.
+As a BMP, earthwork and other construction operations shall be conducted in a manner to prevent muddy water, eroded materials and other undesirable constituents of project construction waters being discharged through storm water runoff.